 Traditionally, gold loans were sanctioned for a tenure of one year, and borrowers were allowed to make bullet payments of interest and principal.
 This makes it very flexible for the borrower.
-However, the downside of this became visible in 2013 when there was a sudden and sharp correction in gold prices which led to higher defaults and credit losses.
-In response, the industry as a whole shifted to periodic (monthly) collection of interest to preserve its margins.
-However, Manappuram Finance decided to break from convention and launched short term gold loan products, mainly of three and six months tenure.
+However, the downside of this became visible in 2013 when a sudden and sharp correction in gold prices led to higher defaults and credit losses.
+In response, the industry as-a-whole shifted to periodic (monthly) collection of interest to preserve its lending margins.
+However, Manappuram Finance decided to break from convention and went further to launch short term gold loan products, mainly of three and six months tenure.
 Over the years since, the company has succeeded in shifting the bulk of its gold loans to the short-term buckets, which minimises the price risk.
-The changeover had to be managed carefully, and customers were educated about the advantages of renewing the loan every three months as against the risk of having interest compounding and piling up over a year.
+The changeover had to be managed carefully, and customers were educated about the advantages of renewing the loan every three months as against the risk of having compounding interest pile up over a year.